Aayzie/SupaWTDSniper/README.md

 If that someone is Forsen (or whoever your target streamer is), you stay in that room.
 Otherwise, you disconnect and wait for another player to join a room.

 **IMPORTANT**: Make sure to keep the WTD tab visible.
 Switching to another browser tab or alt-tabbing will make you disconnect from the server.
 If you wanna watch forsen's stream while using this script, do it in another window.

+## Known Issues
+If Forsen joins his room while you are still being connected/disconnected from another room, the script will not make you join his room until someone else joins it.